JamesRaynor67/mptcp_with_machine_learning/README.md

 bash RL-MPTCP_training_script.sh
 ```

 PS.
 Because of the modification of tcp part, some irrelevant tests of original 300+ test will fail if try to compile and run original test suit.
+(Should be already fix)

 Env:
 gcc version 4.8.4 (Ubuntu 4.8.4-2ubuntu1~14.04.3)